chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

        Clean up successful
     ```

-### Chef Automate with External ElasticSearch
+### Chef Automate with External Elasticsearch

-To upgrade Chef Automate with external ElasticSearch, follow the steps given below:
+To upgrade Chef Automate with external Elasticsearch, follow the steps given below:

 **Upgrade Chef Automate from version 3.0.49 to 4.x**